 - Cooling technology needs less energy to move air over a smaller distance and also requires less chiller capacity

-The move to a high-density data center environment benefits both operator and customer in terms of reduced costs and limited environmental impact, making it an appealing solution for everyone involved.
+Moving to a high-density data center environment benefits both operator and customer in terms of reduced costs and limited environmental impact, making it an appealing solution for everyone involved.

 Is your colocation center high-density or making the move in that direction by retrofitting structures and equipment?
 If so, have the lower prices been passed on to your customers?
 Let us know your thoughts in the Comments box below.